arunnair018/react-form-fork/README.md

 # react-form@3.5.7 (Fork)

-This is a **private fork** of the react-form version 3.5.7 library.
+This is a **private-maintained fork** of the original [react-form](https://github.com/react-tools/react-form), based on **version 3.5.7**.

-The original package is no longer maintained, and we rely on it heavily in our application.
+The original package version is no longer maintained, but is still useful for our projects.
-This fork allows us to continue using the library with bug fixes, compatibility updates, and internal patches as needed.
+This fork allows us to apply internal fixes, maintain compatibility, and ensure stability in our applications.

 ---